NYC attack timeline: From move to Florida to ISIS-pledged act of terror

 5:34 p.m.

-The suspect is officially identified as Sayfullo Saipov, from Uzbekistan with a green card, Fox New confirmed on Tuesday.
+The suspect is officially identified as Sayfullo Saipov, from Uzbekistan with a green card, Fox News confirmed.

 6:49 p.m.